KeithSloan/FreeCAD_Python_GDML/README.md

 ## Need to sort out AIR definition

+## Acknowledgements

+Thanks to

+* Wouter Deconnick

+and the following FreeCAD forum members

+* wmayer
+* Joel_graff
+* chrisb

 ## Feedback

-To contact the author email keith[at]sloan-home.co.uk
+To contact the Author email keith[at]sloan-home.co.uk